59de44955ebd/wslX/README.md

     ```
     Or simply add line `export DISPLAY=:0` to your Cygwin's .bashrc file.

+* For appearance settings (like a dark theme etc.) to work accurately in multi-window mode (i.e. without a full desktop environment) many apps in Xfce require `xfsettingsd` to run.
+You might add a line like this to the root menu section in your system.XWinrc file:
+    ```
+    ...
+    SEPARATOR
+    "Start xfsettingsd" EXEC "wsl.exe dbus-launch xfsettingsd --replace --no-daemon &" SEPARATOR
+    ...
+    ```
+    Add "-d [distro name]" after wsl.exe if you have multiple distros installed.

+    Or a submenu that allows to both start and stop xfsettingsd by mouse click:

+    ```
+    MENU xfsettingsd {
+        "Start" EXEC "wsl.exe dbus-launch xfsettingsd --replace --no-daemon &" "Stop" EXEC "wsl.exe pkill xfsettingsd; pkill dbus-daemon; pkill dbus-launch" }
+    MENU root {
+        #<DISTROS>
+        ...
+        #</DISTROS>
+        SEPARATOR
+        xfsettingsd MENU xfsettingsd
+        SEPARATOR
+        ...
+    }
+    ```
 ## Configuration (system.XWinrc)

 wslX, like other X-servers, is configured by a plain text file called "system.XWinrc", which can be found at: